emanuelly-b-s/cSharp-comp-geral/README.md

 # searches-using-linq-cSharp

-Project developed for learning the use linq
+Project developed to improve the learning of the use of linq, in the scope of the project relational data query methods were developed